ncbi/ribovore/documentation/riboaligner.md

   -i <s> : use model info file <s> instead of default --keep : keep all intermediate files that are removed by default

-options related to the internal call to ribotyper.pl:
+options related to the internal call to ribotyper:
   --riboopts <s> : read command line options to supply to ribotyper from file <s>
   --noscfail     : do not fail sequences in ribotyper with low scores --nocovfail    : do not fail sequences in ribotyper with low coverage